- Professor Susan Irvine

 child and family policy, early childhood curriculum, integrated child and family services, professional learning in ECEC, promotion, prevention and early intervention, quality standards in ECEC

 Susan is an early childhood professional with diverse work experience across a range of early childhood education and care (ECEC) contexts.
-She has held leadership roles in child and family policy, tertiary education and direct service provision and is currently Course Coordinator for the Master of Education (Early Childhood) at Queensland University of Technology.
+She has held leadership roles in child and family policy, tertiary education and direct service provision and recently took on the role of Head, School of Early Childhood and Inclusive Education at Queensland University of Technology.

 Susan’s expertise in public policy is widely recognised, and she continues to play an active role, working with government and sector colleagues, to support informed policy decision-making.
 Her research interests stem from her work experience and include: